 ‘Why knowing what to do is not enough’ is a translation and adaption of the Dutch report ‘Weten is nog geen doen’, published by the Netherlands Scientific Council for Government Policy (WRR) and presented to the State Secretary of Security and Justice in 2017.
 In this study, the WRR advises the Dutch government to take a realistic approach on people’s mental capacities when designing rules and institutions.
 The government gave its formal response in a Memorandum to Parliament, in which it did indeed commit to embracing a more realistic approach and announced that new policies will be subjected to a ‘capacity to act test’.

 ‘Why knowing what to do is not enough – a realistic perspective on self-reliance’ is published by Springer, an international scientific publishing house.
-The ebook will be freely available through open access from September 2019 via the Springerwebsite.
-Hardcopies will be available from September 2019 for a set price.
+The ebook is freely available through open access via the Springerwebsite.